This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the

 - Recreational Therapy

-Each of these therapy options offer different benefits to children, such as how to effectively deal with stress, make friends, delay gratification, overcome emotional trauma, reduce anxiety, and much more.
+Each of these therapy options offers different benefits to children, such as how to effectively deal with stress, make friends, delay gratification, overcome emotional trauma, reduce anxiety, and much more.

 Another option that can be completed in connection with therapy is personal counseling.
 Having a personal counselor that helps a child with individual issues has shown to help build confidence, treat depression, and help manage emotions.